-Statement of Compliance
+Statement of compliance

 These financial statements present the consolidated results of Downer EDI Limited (ABN 97 003 872 848).
-The financial report is a general purpose financial report prepared in accordance with the Corporations Act 2001, Accounting Standards and Interpretations and complies with other requirements of the law.
+The Financial Report is a general purpose Financial Report prepared in accordance with the Corporations Act 2001, Accounting Standards and Interpretations and complies with other requirements of the law.
 Accounting Standards include Australian equivalents to International Financial Reporting Standards ('A-IFRS').
-Compliance with A-IFRS ensures that the consolidated financial statements and notes of the consolidated entity comply with International Financial Reporting Standards and notes also comply with IFRS.
+Compliance with A-IFRS ensures that the consolidated financial statements and notes of the consolidated entity comply with International Financial Reporting Standards ('IFRS').
+The parent entity financial statements and notes also comply with IFRS.

-The financial report was authorised for issue by the directors on 20 August 2009.
+The Financial Report was authorised for issue by the directors on 20 August 2009.